z88dk/z88dk/libsrc/_DEVELOPMENT/stdio/readme.txt

  7     F      if set buffer is freed when file is closed 65     0      reserved
- 4     G      if set buffer is allowed to grow via realloc 32     0      reserved
+ 4     W      if set buffer info is written on flush 32     0      reserved
  1     A      if set writes append
  0     0      reserved